The S&P/TSX Composite Index is a strong indicator for the Canadian equities market, but how are securities in the index weighted?

 The index, which was launched in 1977, includes both common stocks and income trust units.

 The weightings of the index’s securities are decided through float-adjusted market capitalization.
-In this method, market cap is determined by share price and the amount of outstanding shares available to the general public — restricted shares owned by other publicly held companies or company executives are excluded from the calculation.
+In this method, market cap is determined by share price and the amount of outstanding shares available to the general public — restricted shares owned by other publicly held companies or company executives are excluded.

 Stock liquidity must be 0.5, and is calculated by dividing the total number of shares traded over the past year by float-adjusted shares outstanding.
 The company needs to be incorporated, formed or established in Canada and must have the TSX as its primary stock exchange listing.

 Securities that cannot be included in the S&P/TSX Composite Index include those issued by mutual fund corporations, preferred shares, warrants and all other types of securities that the index committee decides are inappropriate.
-Securities that have been listed on the TSX for fewer than six months are also ineligible for inclusion in the index.
+Securities that have been listed on the TSX for fewer than six months are also ineligible.

 Securities may be removed from the index if they fall beneath the index committee’s buffer criteria.
-To remain eligible, securities must maintain a volume-weighted average price above C$1 over the three months leading up to a quarterly review.
-They must also maintain a minimum index weight of 0.025 percent three days prior to the review, as well as liquidity of 0.25.
-Securities may also be removed at the discretion of the index committee at any other time.
+To stay eligible, securities must maintain a volume-weighted average price above C$1 over the three months leading up to a quarterly review.
+They must also keep a minimum index weight of 0.025 percent three days prior to the review, as well as liquidity of 0.25.
+Securities may also be removed at the index committee's discretion at any other time.

-Below we’ve broken out each of the 11 sectors as laid out by S&P Dow Jones Indices, and have listed the main players in each industry.
+Below we’ve broken down each of the 11 sectors as laid out by S&P Dow Jones Indices, and have listed the main players in each industry.

 Materials securities make up 14.1 percent of the index; the sector is heavily populated with mining and agriculture companies.
 One notable company in this category is Nutrien (TSX:NTR,NYSE:NTR), an agricultural nutrient and equipment provider.
 It is a new company born out of a merger between Agrium and Potash Corporation of Saskatchewan, which was completed in January 2018.